-Part III - InterviewThe aim of the interview is to explore the candidate's aspirations for the future, and how they respond to unseen material.
+The aim of the interview is to explore the candidate's aspirations for the future and how they respond to unseen material.
 No specific pre-existing subject knowledge beyond their GCSE studies is required.
 Candidates will be expected to make links between different subjects and be able to vocalise their thought processes.
-They will be interviewed by at least one member of teaching staff within their subject specialism/pathway.